dekart/kontakt/README.md

 Kontakt
 ===========

-Provides a set of classes, methods, and helpers to ease development of vk.ru applications with Rails.
+Provides a set of classes, methods, and helpers to ease development of vk.com applications with Rails.

 Installation
 ------------